Salvage and Reuse - Reducing Construction Waste

-Salvaging reusable materials from building demolitions in Victoria has the potential to divert 3,000 tonnes of waste from the landfill every year.
-This represents roughly 15% of Zero Waste Victoria’s 2040 target.
+Salvaging reusable and recyclable materials from building demolitions in Victoria has the potential to divert 3,000 tonnes of waste from the landfill every year.
+This represents roughly15% of Zero Waste Victoria’s 2040 target.

 How many buildings are demolished in the City of Victoria each year?

 There are between 40 and 60 buildings demolished every year in Victoria.
-Approximately three quarters of these are houses.
+Approximately three quarters of these are houses and duplexes.

 How old are buildings that are demolished?

-About 80% of demolished houses were constructed before 1960.
-Older homes contain high amounts of salvageable materials including old-growth lumber.
+Almost all demolished houses were constructed before 1960.
+Older homes contain valuable salvageable materials including old-growth lumber.

 How could improving material salvage through deconstruction help the City reach its long-term zero waste goals?